-The kinds of video footage you can legally use as evidence in Texas include those from:
+The kinds of video footage you can legally use as evidence in Texas come from:

 - Business or residential surveillance cameras

-Video footage of an accident can be powerful in a personal injury case, as it can verify or back up that your claim is true.
-Evidence such as video footage is often crucial to prove fault in a personal injury case.
+Video recordings of an accident can be influential in a personal injury case, as they can verify your account of the accident.
+Evidence such as video footage is often crucial to proving fault in a personal injury case.

 How Would Someone Obtain Video Footage After an Accident?

 Our clients and prospective clients have many questions after their accidents.
 As you read, know that you can call our firm at any time for answers to your case-related questions.

 Law enforcement officials and private investigators may request available video footage during an accident investigation.
 Your accident attorney from our firm will also seek any video recordings showing your accident.

 In many cases, businesses, individuals, and public entities are willing to provide investigators with video footage.
 In fact, the Texas Department of Transportation makes a list of all its traffic cameras (potential sources of key video evidence) available online.

 Even if parties with useful video evidence will not cooperate, your accident lawyers can use a subpoena to potentially obtain video footage.
 A subpoena is a legal document that orders an entity to provide requested materials connected to a legal case.
 Such materials can include traffic camera video and other types of video relevant to your case.

 Where Can You Find Useful Video Evidence After a Traffic Accident?